-- Closer alignment with Camden Transport Strategy, 2019 - 2041 (and supporting action plans) and to ensure alignment with and delivery of the Mayor's Healthy Streets Approach. - Reference to providing the new facilities needed to accommodate increased travel demand within the station site to mitigate impacts on the public highway. - More text on measures to reduce the dominance of motor traffic and support the majority of journeys within the EAP area are made by walking, cycling and public transport.
-Introduces the Euston Healthy Streets scheme as being central to delivering this vision on Euston Road, Hampstead Road and Eversholt Street. - Increased focus on enhancing all above-ground walking routes, especially in a scenario where no underground link is provided. - Creating interchange facilities for buses and taxis that are both efficient, accessible and integrate seamlessly with the Euston Masterplan Development, that have regard to Camden's Road User Hierarchy and enhance the public realm. - Seeks to provide new bus facilities and improved facilities for and safety of pedestrians and cyclists.
-Highlights the need to ensure bus facilities do not encroach upon Euston Square Gardens, wording introduced which supports a one-way linear arrangement. - Leveraging opportunities for new and emerging mobility to contribute to achieving healthy streets objectives. - More focus put on improving road safety and substantially reducing all road casualties in Euston and progressing towards zero killed and seriously injured (KSI) casualties. - The need to provide cycle infrastructure improvements appropriate to the street context, including physically segregated tracks or lighter touch delineation in low traffic areas, junction safety measures such as separate signals and advanced stop lines, cycle parking.

-- Seeks to ensure that provision for taxis and PHVs does not compromise the level of improvements that can be provided for walking, cycling and public transport - Highlights the importance of provision (including drop-off/pick-up and ranking) within the station site, with most of the provision (expect for passengers with reduced mobility) to be provided on the western side of the station - Requires strategy for managing taxis and PHVs at Euston Station to be developed, implemented and managed by the Euston Partners - Seeks to provide access to/from the station by micro/shared mobility, such as e-scooters, dockless and docked bike hire and includes reference to future proofing new mobility (incl.
-Micromobility & Autonomous Vehicles) - Indicative freight consolidation (focused on edges & north) - Seeks to ensure that measures are introduced that enable a reduction of and mitigation of the impact of transport-based emissions and noise in and around Euston. - Emphasis on delivering a sustainable transport system and streets that are accessible and inclusive for all.
+- 12.45 There is closer alignment with Camden Transport Strategy, 2019 - 2041 (and supporting action plans) and to ensure alignment with and delivery of the Mayor's Healthy Streets Approach. - 12.46 Reference is made providing the new facilities needed to accommodate increased travel demand within the station site to mitigate impacts on the public highway. - 12.47 There is more text on measures to reduce the dominance of motor traffic and support the majority of journeys within the EAP area are made by walking, cycling and public transport.
+Introduces the Euston Healthy Streets scheme as being central to delivering this vision on Euston Road, Hampstead Road and Eversholt Street. - 12.48 There is increased focus on enhancing all above-ground walking routes, especially in a scenario where no underground link is provided. - 12.49 Creating interchange facilities for buses and taxis that are both efficient, accessible and integrate seamlessly with the Euston Masterplan Development, that have regard to Camden's Road User Hierarchy and enhance the public realm. - 12.50 Seeks to provide new bus facilities and improved facilities for and safety of pedestrians and cyclists.
+Highlights the need to ensure bus facilities do not encroach upon Euston Square Gardens, wording introduced which supports a one-way linear arrangement. - 12.51 Leveraging opportunities for new and emerging mobility to contribute to achieving healthy streets objectives. - 12.52 More focus put on improving road safety and substantially reducing all road casualties in Euston and progressing towards zero killed and seriously injured (KSI) casualties. - 12.53 The need to provide cycle infrastructure improvements appropriate to the street context, including physically segregated tracks or lighter touch delineation in low traffic areas, junction safety measures such as separate signals and advanced stop lines, cycle parking. - 12.54 Seeks to ensure that provision for taxis and PHVs does not compromise the level of improvements that can be provided for walking, cycling and public transport. - 12.55 Highlights the importance of provision (including drop-off/pick-up and ranking) within the station site, with most of the provision (expect for passengers with reduced mobility) to be provided on the western side of the station. - 12.56 Requires strategy for managing taxis and PHVs at Euston Station to be developed, implemented and managed by the Euston Partners. - 12.57 Seeks to provide access to/from the station by micro/shared mobility, such as e-scooters, dockless and docked bike hire and includes reference to future proofing new mobility (incl.
+Micromobility & Autonomous Vehicles). - 12.58 Indicative freight consolidation (focused on edges & north)

+12.59 The policy seeks to ensure that measures are introduced that enable a reduction of and mitigation of the impact of transport-based emissions and noise in and around Euston.

+12.60 There is an emphasis on delivering a sustainable transport system and streets that are accessible and inclusive for all.